0v3rride/0v3rride.github.io/Posts/vulninridenum.md

  * 111
  * 256

-There is one argument that helped me obtain code execution, which was the argument for the remote host's IP address.
-It also looked like the `auth` argument was a possibility, but further investigation showed that it was not a viable option for command injection.
+There are at least two arguments that helped me obtain code execution, which was the argument for the remote host's IP address and the `auth` argument.
 If you look closely, you'll note that the variable `command` which will store the string representation of the command to be executed takes the `auth` (or optional username argument) and the IP argument and then places them into the string using the "old style" string formatting operator (`%`).

 ### Two things can be taken in to consideration at this point (links 3, 4 and 5 above do a great job explaining the problems):